 - 10.1 All employees have the right of appeal against formal recorded disciplinary warnings or dismissal.
 The appeal must be submitted by the employee in writing to the Headteacher within 10 working days of the date of the letter confirming the decision of the Disciplinary Panel.
 An appeal will be considered by a Governor Appeals Panel (normally 3 panel members) comprising of individuals who have not had any involvement in previous stages of the disciplinary process. - 10.2 The appeal must include specific details of the reasons why the employee considers that the disciplinary sanction should be reviewed. - 10.3 Appeal hearings will not normally be a re-run of the first hearing.
-Instead the Appeal Panel will consider the properness of the procedure leading up to the original hearing and/or the composition of the original panel and/or conduct of the original hearing and/or any new evidence provided and/or the appropriateness of the initial disciplinary sanction. - 10.4 The appeal should be heard without unreasonable delay and within 20 days subject to availability of relevant parties and documentation and the employee should be informed of
+Instead the Appeal Panel will consider the properness of the procedure leading up to the original hearing and/or the composition of the original panel and/or conduct of the original hearing and/or any new evidence provided and/or the appropriateness of the initial disciplinary sanction. - 10.4 The appeal should be heard without unreasonable delay and within 20 days subject to availability of relevant parties and documentation and the employee should be informed of the outcome in writing.
+The model protocol for a Disciplinary Hearing may also be used for appeal hearings.

-1 Disclosure and Barring Service - guidance on Referrals to the DBS
+&lt;sup>1 Disclosure and Barring Service - guidance on Referrals to the DBS

-- the outcome in writing.
-The model protocol for a Disciplinary Hearing may also be used for appeal hearings. - 10.5 The decision of the Appeal Panel is final and no further internal appeal will be allowed. - 10.6 In cases where an appeal against a dismissal is upheld and a decision is made to reinstate/re-engage, the employee shall suffer no loss under their previous contract of employment from the date of the dismissal up to the date of re-employment.
+- 10.5 The decision of the Appeal Panel is final and no further internal appeal will be allowed. - 10.6 In cases where an appeal against a dismissal is upheld and a decision is made to reinstate/re-engage, the employee shall suffer no loss under their previous contract of employment from the date of the dismissal up to the date of re-employment.
 Any payment in lieu of notice is to be taken into account in calculating any loss.